b. The significance of each of the three stages of God’s work

 Words of Almighty God of the Last Days

 During the Age of Law, the work of guiding mankind was done under the name of Jehovah, and the first stage of work was initiated on earth.
 At this stage, the work consisted of building the temple and the altar, and using the law to guide the people of Israel and to work in their midst.
 By guiding the people of Israel, He launched a base for His work on earth.
-From this base, He expanded His work beyond Israel, which is to say that, starting from Israel, He extended His work outward, so that later generations gradually came to know that Jehovah was God, and that it was Jehovah who created the heavens and earth and all things, and that it was Jehovah who made all created beings.
+From this base, He spread His work beyond Israel, which is to say that, starting from Israel, He spread His work outward, so that later generations gradually came to know that Jehovah was God, and that it was Jehovah who created the heavens and earth and all things, and that it was Jehovah who made all created beings.
 He spread His work through the people of Israel outward beyond them.
 The land of Israel was the first holy place of Jehovah’s work on earth, and it was in the land of Israel that God first went to work on earth.
 That was the work of the Age of Law.

 —The Word, Vol. 1.
 The Appearance and Work of God.
 The Vision of God’s Work (3)